alumet-dev/helm-charts/README.md

 alumet-relay-server.plugins.csv.enable="false"
 alumet-relay-server.plugins.influxdb.enable="true"

-The influxdb parameters (token, buket, organization, attributes_as) can be overiden and set as global variables.
+The influxdb parameters (token, buket, organization) can be overiden but the default configuration is set to be able a communication with the influxdb deployed.

 Its configuration is set in a config map